-OurLand Productions is the vehicle through which Robert and Helen develop creative projects driven by a human rights approach to cultural participation.
+OurLand Productions is the vehicle through which Robert develops creative projects driven by a human rights approach to cultural participation.
 We know how strong the barriers to meaningful participation can be, but also understand the powerful and positive impact on individuals, audiences, policy makers and communities that creative involvement can have.
-Over our combined careers we have developed projects and programmes to overcome those barriers with multiple organisations including arts and heritage organisations, NGOs, education, health, social justice, criminal and public sector and youth work.
+OurLand have developed projects and programmes to overcome those barriers with multiple organisations including arts and heritage organisations, NGOs, education, health, social justice, criminal and public sector and youth work.
 Central to our approach is to devise the Project around the people who choose to participate.
 This process values everyone’s contributions and helps to develop a genuine sense of ownership, enables participants to become champions and advocates and connect the Project with the local community, businesses and social organisations.

 OurLand Productions current project:

 THE CHILDREN’S MARCH – inspired by archetypal folk tales such as The Pied Piper of Hamlyn and by Berthold Brecht’s classic poem Kinderkreuzzug which itself was an adaptation of an earlier Finish poem by Arvo Turtiainen’s called Sotakoira.
 Brecht’s adaptation, first a screen play and then a poem, was set in 1941 and told the story of unaccompanied refugee children fleeing war in Poland, in 2017 we are adapting it to tell the story of children fleeing Syria today.